-Late turn-in homework and project reports will be returned without a score (i.e. it will have a score of 0%).
+Late (24 hours maximum) turn-in homework and project reports will be returned with a 50% penalty.
 Students should refer to the class schedule at the end of this handout for all due dates.
-There will be no make-up given for missed exams, unless the reason is explained with an accompanying document.
+There will be no make-up given for missed exams, unless the reason is explained with an accompanying document (example: doctors notes as an excuse is acceptable).